Pre-Ballet Program

 These classes will incorporate aspects of various different techniques including but not limited to Ailey, Graham, and Limón.
 Modern students will adhere to the dress code.
 As in the Ballet classes, Modern classes have general guidelines only to aid in placing new students and students may be changed according ability.
 Students that are considering taking any Modern class are strongly recommended (but not required) to take one ballet class per week.
 If you are considering Modern without taking ballet, please talk to Lara prior to registration.

-- Modern E: Advanced Modern, by audition or permission of the instructor
+- Modern E: Advanced Modern, for Ballet Level 7, by permission of the instructor

 Hip Hop